r3c4ll/docker-tests/README.md

 You can find the demo server hosted by the Virtual Economy Framework Team in this URL [demo.server.url](http://demo.server.url)

-[Here](doc/install-github-action-runner.md) are instructions if you want to install a Github Action Runner with Docker and Docker Compose to test your implementation of the VEF on your own server).
+[Here](doc/install-github-action-runner.md) are instructions if you want to install a Github Action Runner with Docker and Docker Compose to automate tests and deployments of your implementations of the Virtual Economy Framework on your own servers).

 ## How to use this?